AlgyJr/ios_guides/Table-View-Guide.md

 * Be sure to provide a unique reuse identifier for each type of cell that you in your table so that you don't end up accidentally getting an instance of the wrong type of cell.
-Also be sure to register a cell identifer with the `UITableView` before attempting to dequeue a cell using that identifier.
+Also be sure to register a cell identifier with the `UITableView` before attempting to dequeue a cell using that identifier.
 Attempting to call `dequeueReusableCell(withIdentifier: for:)` with an unregistered identifier will cause your app to crash.